What the hell have you done?

 Toshiro Takuya smoked his cigar as he stood in the temple garden and gazed at the night sky.
 He blew out a puff of smoke and watched it dissipate like a halo around the moon.

-His lips smirked at the thought that his deceased sibling's shares of their billion-dollar company had been transferred to him and he had achieved his goal of gaining control of the business - and all it took was just a common accident, a tragedy he was never accused of.
+His lips curved into a smirk as he thought about the fact that his deceased sibling's share of their billion-dollar company had been transferred to him - and all it took was just a common accident, a tragedy he was never accused of.
 His plan had turned out perfectly.

-Everything had a price, and luckily for him, he could afford it all.
+Everything had a price, their father used to say - and luckily for him, he could afford it all.
 He was now one of the richest people in the world, and nothing stood in his way.
-Not a single thing.

-Toshiro walked closer to him, his expression seductive as he looked at the boy who now looked like a man.
+Toshiro walked closer to him, a seductive look on his face as he studied at the boy who now looked like a real man.

 "My sweet nephew - "

-"Don't come any closer," Jiro said in a loud, clear voice.
+"Don't come any closer," Jiro warned in a loud, clear voice.

-Toshiro's smile stretched even wider as he heard his defiance - fighting and protesting only fuelled his fire.
-The young man should have known that.
+Toshiro's smile stretched even wider as he heard his defiance - fighting and protesting only fired him up.
+His nephew should have known that.

 "Now, now, my dear boy.
 Uncle will take good care of you now.
 It's time to go home, just the two of us," Toshiro replied as he puffed his cigar.